BenCutlerAmes/Gym_Management_App/Readme.md

 This project represents the end of 4 weeks of study at CodeClan.

-It was a solo project making a full-stack application.
+It was a solo project making a full-stack application and represents 6 days of work.

 ## Given MVP